curtisj44/FRWD/README.md

 ## 1.)
 Responsive
  - **Flexible grid** defined in percentages
- - **Flexible media** that proportionally scales down when larger than its parent
+ - **Flexible media** that proportionally scale down when needed
- - Em-based **media queries**
+ - **media queries** defined in ems

 ## 2.)
 Proportional

-Use
-Create your own
-The sizes are based on commonly used proportions: 1/1, 1/2, 2/3, 1/3, 1/4, etc.
+Create layouts using any proportion (1/2, 2/3, 1/3, 1/4, etc.) instead of based on a rigid column grid.

 ## 3.)
 Nestable

-Grids can be infinitely nested within other grids.
+Easily create complex layouts.

 ## 4.)
 Customizable

-Don't like what you see?
+Don't like something?
 Change it.
+Define your own proportions, breakpoints, and everything else.

 ## 5.)
 Mobile-First

-The small screen experience is the baseline, with additional styles added using media queries
+The small screen experience is the baseline, with additional styles added using media queries.

 <!--